 Curriculum

-Our curriculum is organised in a holistic way using a thematic approach to teaching and learning designed to support children’s natural curiosity and stimulate their creativity.
+Our inspiring curriculum is organised in a holistic way using a thematic approach to teaching and learning designed to support children’s natural curiosity and stimulate their creativity.

 Children work on projects in a cross-curricular way using foundations subjects such as history geography and science as the main focus.
 They demonstrate their knowledge and understanding through a wide range of media eg art, drama, music and movement.
 Children’s contributions are highly valued and children have a say in the documentation of their learning promoting their sense of responsibility and independence.
 Enquiry, problem solving, discovery learning, reasoning and creative thinking are strong features of classroom activity.
 Learning processes are made ‘visible’ to children with the process of learning being valued not just the end-product.
 End of project ‘presentations’ are planned with the children.
 Children are involved in self-evaluating and make connections in their learning.